tahoma2d/tahoma2d/doc/how_to_build_win.md

 - - - [ ] Click on Configure, the pop-up should now appear.
 - - [ ] Select the version of Visual Studio you are using.
 - - [ ] Select the x64 Target Environment.
-- If Qt was installed to a directory other than the default, and the error Specify QT_PATH properly appears:
+- If Qt was installed to a directory other than the default, and the error 'Specify QT_PATH properly' appears:
+- - Click on that line in the top half of the CMake window.
 - - [ ] navigate to the `QT_DIR` install folder and down to the subfolder that most closely matches your version of Visual Studio, for example: `C:\Qt\5.9.9\msvc2017_64` for Visual Studio 2017.
 - - [ ] Rerun Configure.
-- If OpenCV was installed to a directory other than the default, and the error Specify OpenCV_DIR properly appears:
+- If OpenCV was installed to a directory other than the default, and the error 'Specify OpenCV_DIR properly' appears:
+- - Click on that line in the top half of the CMake window.
-- - [ ] navigate to the OpenCV install folder and down to the level of the `build` folder. example: `C:\opencv_4.4.0\build`
+- - [ ] navigate to the OpenCV install folder and down to the level of the `build` folder.
+Example: `C:\opencv_4.4.0\build`.
 - - [ ] Rerun Configure.
 - If red warning lines appear in the bottom box, you can safely ignore them.
-- [ ] Click Generate
+- [ ] Click Generate.
 - :bulb: Should the CMakeLists.txt file change, such as during automatic build cleanup in Visual Studio, there is no need to rerun CMake.

 ## Set Up Libraries